 One sachet is designed for 20 kg of body weight.

-The prepared volume of liquid must be drunk in the evening at one time or every fifteen minutes, take 250 ml of the solution.
+The prepared volume of liquid must be drunk in the evening at one time or every fifteen minutes, take 250 ml of solution.

 Endofalk

-Flit Phospho-soda
+Fleet Phospho-soda

-With a daily appointment, the solution is drunk after dinner, and the second portion of the drug is taken on the day of the procedure after breakfast.
+When prescribed daily, the solution is drunk after dinner, and the second portion of the drug is taken on the day of the procedure after breakfast.

 Lavacol